chriopter/hall-9/README.md

 1. **ESP32 Deployment**
    - Create a standard config in ESPHome
    - Set `framework: esp-idf`
-   - Or look at factory.yaml
+   - Or look at factory.yaml -> Especially on Wifi Power for Board specific Bug

 2. **Packages**
    - Include packages from [hall-9_factory.yaml](hall-9_factory.yaml) or selectively by umcommenting